-The climax of the film originally featured the World Trade Center pretty heavily, but the film swapped in the Statue of Liberty instead.
+The climax of the 2002 sequel originally featured the World Trade Center pretty heavily, but the film swapped in the Statue of Liberty instead.

-In a sort of sensitivity measure, the filmmakers dialed back plumes of smoke in a scene in which a bombing occurred -- the thought being that the thick pillars of smoke would unintentionally evoke 9/11.
+The Brad Pitt-Robert Redford thriller opened just two months after the attacks.
+In a sort of sensitivity measure, the filmmakers behind this dialed back plumes of smoke in a scene in which a bombing occurred -- the thought being that the thick pillars of smoke would unintentionally evoke 9/11.